 Important Notice Regarding COVID-19

-During this time of global uncertainty, we wanted to let you know that we are taking all possible steps to keep our patients and our staff safe.
-We are also continuing to accept new patients.
-Hospice Austin is participating in daily calls with the Texas Department of State Health Services to stay current on the most recent guidance to protect our patients and employees.
-In addition, we have established a COVID-19 task force comprised of Hospice Austin physicians and leadership who meet daily.
+We wanted to let you know that we are taking all possible steps to keep our patients and our staff safe.
+Hospice Austin is participating in regular calls with the Texas Department of State Health Services to stay current on the most recent guidance to protect our patients and employees.
+In addition, Hospice Austin’s COVID-19 task force, comprised of Hospice Austin physicians and leadership, continue to meet frequently.

-Our staff is taking all the necessary precautions to keep themselves healthy and continue to provide compassionate care for our patients and their loved ones.
+Our staff have been vaccinated and are taking all the necessary precautions to keep themselves healthy and continue to provide compassionate care for our patients and their loved ones.
 We have needed to modify some of our practices in observance of social distancing requirements, but this is not at the expense of patient care.

 Hospice Austin is still offering bereavement support to anyone in the community grieving the death of a loved one.
 You can learn more here.

 Please call us if you have any questions or if there is something we can do to help – (512) 342-4700.
-In the meantime, stay safe and remember that we are all in this together and together we will help each other through.
+Thank you!

 Resources for Caregivers and Older Adults*